ReactiveX/rxjs-tslint/README.md

 **Note:** The rules use type checking to find all the instances of operators that need to be migrated to pipeables.
 This requires you to have `rxjs@5` installed so that tslint could find the correct type definitions.

+*If you're following the migration instructions from https://update.angular.io, between versions 5 and 6 you'll have to run `ng update @angular/core`.
+This step will install `rxjs-compat`, which will let `rxjs-5-to-6-migrate` to perform the correct code transformations.*

 ## Use rules

 To use the exported rules without `rxjs-5-to-6-migrate`, use the `rulesDirectory` configuration property of `tslint.json`: